Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Unramified coverings

 \begin{definition} A topological space $X$ is called \emph{semi-locally simply connected} if for every $x\in X$ there exists a neighborhood $U$ of $x$ such that the homomorphism $i_{*}\colon \pi_1(U,x) \to \pi_1 (X,x)$ is trivial.
 We call $X$ \emph{locally simply connected} if for every $x\in X$ and every neighborhood $V$ of $x$, there is a neighborhood $U \subset V$ of $x$ such that $\pi_1 (U,x)=\{ e\}$ is trivial. \end{definition}

 The topological space defined as

 is dubbed the \emph{Hawaiian earring} ; it is displayed on the left of \Cref{Fig:Hawaian}.
 It is a standard example of a not semi-locally simply-connected topological space: any neighborhood of $(0,0)$ contains infinitely many circles, and hence non-contractible loops in it which are still non-contractible in $H$.
-The cone on the Hawaiian earring is displayed on the right of the same figure; it is an example of a semi-locally simply connected but not locally simply connected topological space.
+The cone over the Hawaiian earring is displayed on the right of the same figure; it is an example of a semi-locally simply connected but not locally simply connected topological space.

-\begin{theorem} Let $X$ be a path-connected, locally path-connected and semi-locally simply connected topological space.
+\begin{theorem}\labelx{them:exist_universal_cov} Let $X$ be a path-connected, locally path-connected and semi-locally simply connected topological space.
 Then there exists a covering space $\tilde{X}$ of $X$ with $\pi_1(\tilde{X})=1$.
 The space $\tilde{X}$ is called the \emph{universal covering space} of $X$. \end{theorem}

 \begin{remark} In the sequel of the book, we will restrict our attention to topological manifolds which satisfy the conditions of the theorem above.
 Thus, the reader can think of the statement and proof of this theorem in this context. \end{remark}